WiFi & Networks

 We design event space coverage to handle these peaks without affecting the rest of the property.
 Dedicated connections can be configured for event use, keeping corporate and guest traffic separate and ensuring organisers have the bandwidth they need for presentations and live feeds.

-Flexible coverage means your ballroom can serve an intimate dinner one evening and a 300-person conference the next.
+Flexible coverage means your ballroom can serve an intimate dinner one evening, and a 300-person conference the next.

 Where poor Wi-Fi has real consequences